Cox Communications, or simply Cox, is an Internet Service Provider (ISP).

 Cox packet loss can be sometimes fixed

 All things considered, if you’re a Cox customer and experience packet loss, it might be due to network congestion.
-In which case, it might be a good idea to wait it out.
+In this case, it might be a good idea to wait it out.

 If that’s not an option you could try troubleshooting the network by yourself, or even using a VPN if you suspect the issue is caused by your ISP.